haddonm/aMSE/README.md

 library(rutilsMH)
 library(makehtml)
 library(knitr)
-# Obviously you should modify the rundir to suit your own computer
+# OBVIOUSLY you should modify the rundir and datadir to suit your own computer
 if (dir.exists("c:/Users/User/DropBox")) {
   ddir <- "c:/Users/User/DropBox/A_code/"
 } else {
   ddir <- "c:/Users/Malcolm/DropBox/A_code/"
 }
-rundir <- paste0(ddir,"aMSEUse/conddata/generic")  # data and results directory
+rundir <- paste0(ddir,"aMSEUse/scenarios/HS652510")
-dirExists(rundir,make=TRUE,verbose=TRUE)
+datadir <- paste0(ddir,"aMSEUse/scenarios/tasdata")
+alldirExists(rundir,datadir)
+#> rundir,  c:/Users/User/DropBox/A_code/aMSEUse/scenarios/HS652510 :  exists
-#> c:/Users/Malcolm/DropBox/A_code/aMSEUse/conddata/generic :  exists
+#> datadir,  c:/Users/User/DropBox/A_code/aMSEUse/scenarios/tasdata :  exists
 # equilibrium zone -------------------------------------------------------------
 # You now need to ensure that there is, at least, a control.csv, and a
 # constantsdata.csv file in the data directory plus some other data .csv files